How Much Do Bloggers Make? Helpful Examples + How to Earn $100k a Month!

 Building Traffic to Your Blog

-So, while blogging may start out as a passion where you just want to write or connect with other people that have similar interests, you have to consider the business side of things if you want to end up making some money.
+So, while blogging may start out as just a hobby where you just want to write or connect with other people that have similar interests, you have to consider the business side of things if you want to end up making some money.

-So, what are the most common ways for bloggers to get visitors and traffic to their blogs?
+So, what are the different types of ways for bloggers to get traffic?

 - Google search